ZhehanDing/15-466-f25-base3/README.md

 Author: Alex Ding

-Design: You fall to the bottom of valley, try to jump up to the red door
+Design: You fall to the bottom of valley, try to jump up to the red door, beware for the jump scare

 Screen Shot: